Table of Contents Show

 - The home team is winning in the last inning before its batting after the turn of the visitor team.
 The umpire himself ends the game due to exceptional reasons such as weather or foul play.

-- Due to the mercy rule, which ends the game before the seven innings in five or more when one team is ahead by eight or more runs.
+- Due to the mercy rule, which ends the game before the seventh innings in five or more when one team is ahead by eight or more runs.

 12. How To Play Softball?

-Now that we know how many innings in softball let us learn further.
+Now let us learn further.
 So, the field is set with all the fielders, pitchers, catchers, and batters.
 The guest team gets a chance to bat first, and the home team bats after them in two halves of an inning, or a toss can decide it.

 After the umpire calls for ‘play ball,’ play starts when all the players assume their positions.
 So, at that time, a pitcher must be in his pitching circle with the ball ready, the batter must be in the batter’s box, and all other fielders in the fair territory.